KyadaPavan/HTML-CSS-JS-Templates/README.md

 # HTML-CSS-JS-Templates
-These are various Web Templates made with the help of HTML, CSS and JavaScript.
+These are various incomplete Web Templates made with the help of HTML, CSS and JavaScript.